MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios11/corenfc.md

 _Reading Near Field Communication (NFC) tags using iOS 11_

 CoreNFC is a new framework in iOS 11 that provides access to the _Near Field Communication_ (NFC) radio to read tags from within apps.
-CoreNFC works on iPhone 7, 7 Plus, 8, 8 Plus, and X (while iPhone 6 and iPhone 6 Plus models have NFC payment functionality, they do not support CoreNFC).
+CoreNFC works on iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, and iPhone 11 models (while iPhone 6 and iPhone 6 Plus models have NFC payment functionality, they do not support CoreNFC).

 The NFC tag reader in iOS devices supports all NFC tag types 1 through 5 that contain _NFC Data Exchange Format_ (NDEF) information.